rivt-doc/install/docs/index.md

 <img src="./assets/img/table1.png" width="1000" height="180" />

-Through a standard sharing framework the engineering professions have an opportunity to produce extensive, general calculation libraries that can be recombined in efficient and productive ways for new designs.
+Through a standard sharing framework the engineering professions have an opportunity to produce extensive, reusable calculation libraries that can be recombined in efficient and productive ways for new designs.
 This model of shared, incremental improvement using text-based documents is perhaps **the** major reason behind recent rapid advances in software development and